osm0sis/AnyKernel3/README.md

 4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for added ramdisk files, and use methods for any required ramdisk modifications (optionally, also place banner and/or version files in the root to have these displayed during flash)

+5. Modify ak2_install.sh if applicible.

-5. `zip -r9 UPDATE-AnyKernel3.zip * -x .git README.md *placeholder`
+6. `zip -r9 UPDATE-AnyKernel3.zip * -x .git README.md *placeholder`

 If supporting a recovery that forces zip signature verification (like Cyanogen Recovery) then you will need to also sign your zip using the method I describe here: